 Upskilling the Workforce

 “Upskilling workers is absolutely essential for our future prosperity and the seminal issue of our time.
-Snap-on comes naturally to this issue given our nine plus decades serving the makers and fixers of our society.” - Nick Pinchuk, Chairman and CEO
+Snap-on comes naturally to this issue given our ten decades serving the makers and fixers of our society.” - Nick Pinchuk, Chairman and CEO

 Respect for the Dignity of Work